dbojan/python-azure-tts-and-speechtotext/README.md

 you need phone number (not virtual), and credit card which will not be charged (shouldn't be for free tier, except may 1$ which will be paid back...)
 https://portal.azure.com/#home

-select 'speech services' on the left click on + select free tier (f0), enter new name for resources
+select 'speech services' on the left
+click on +
+select location (for example north europ), free tier (f0), enter new name for resources

+when you are done click on **key and location**. you will need them later.

 ## using the program
-download zip, enter your key and location in .py file.
+download zip, enter your **key and location** in .py file.
 You can open .py using notepad++ or notepad.

 install needed packages for python:
 pip install azure-cognitiveservices-speech